HoldMyBill logo

 How much should an extended warranty cost?

-Can I get a refund if I change my mind about the extended warranty?
+Can I get a refund if I change my mind?

 How do I file a claim on an extended warranty?

 Contact the warranty provider directly through their website, phone number, or app.
-You will typically need your purchase receipt, warranty agreement number, and description of the issue.
+You will typically need your purchase receipt, warranty agreement number, and a description of the issue.
 Keep all documentation organized in HoldMyBill so claims are easy to file when needed.